Forced contraception of women in Greenland

-The spiral case (also known as the coil campaign, coil case or IUD case; Danish: spiralsagen or spiralkampagnen) is an ongoing investigation into Danish physicians forcing birth control onto Greenlandic Inuit women during the 1960s and 1970s by placing intrauterine devices in thousands of Greenlandic Inuit girls and women, often without consent and under the direction of government officials.
-The program was created to prevent unplanned or unwanted pregnancies, lower costs, and control Greenland's birth rate.
+From the 1960s through the 1990s, Danish physicians forced contraception onto thousands of Greenlandic Inuit women and girls, often as young as 12 years old, by placing intrauterine devices (IUDs) in them without consent, under the direction of the Danish government.

+The purpose of the campaign was to reduce the birth rate in Greenland, and the Danish Broadcasting Corporation reported that this was intended to reduce costs for Denmark in funding daycare institutions, schools and health facilities in Greenland.
+(Note: Fuglsang Holm 2022: "danske politikere i 60-70'erne havde en helt bevidst strategi om at nedbringe befolkningsvæksten i Grønland" Google Translate: ["Danish politicians in the 60s and 70s had a very conscious strategy of reducing population growth in Greenland"]) (Note: Veirum 2022: "Kampagnen blev ifølge DR [Danmarks Radio] sat i gang med den begrundelse, at et stigende fødselstal betød højere udgifter for Danmark til daginstitutioner, skoler og sundhedsfaciliteter i Grønland."
+Google Translate: ["According to DR [Danish Broadcasting Corporation], the campaign was launched on the grounds that an increasing birth rate meant higher costs for Denmark for daycare institutions, schools and health facilities in Greenland."])
 Some cases also occurred after the responsibility of the health care system was transferred to the Greenland government in 1991.
+Allegations continued into the 2000s, with the most recent reported cases in 2018.

-Greenlandic politicians Aki-Matilda Høegh-Dam, Mimi Karlsen and former Prime Minister Múte Bourup Egede have described the birth control campaign as genocide, and Greenland's Human Rights Council stated the campaign violated existing privacy regulations.
+While Greenlandic politicians Aki-Matilda Høegh-Dam, Mimi Karlsen and former Prime Minister Múte Bourup Egede have described the birth control campaign as genocide, Danish jurist Frederik Harhoff described the campaign as an injustice but lacking genocidal intent.
+Greenland's Human Rights Council stated the campaign violated existing privacy regulations.

 In 2022, the Danish and Greenlandic governments agreed to hold a two-year investigation into the campaign, though some activists have spoken against the investigation's limited scope.
 In 2023, the investigation formally began, and 67 women sued the Danish government.
 The investigation is scheduled to conclude in 2026.
 In September 2025, the report was released.
 Danish Prime Minister Mette Frederiksen and Greenlandic Prime Minister Jens-Frederik Nielsen have formally apologized for the case.